Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Key aspects of the new regime are:

-Mandatory and suspensory notification regime: The Act introduces a mandatory and suspensory notification regime, inspired by merger control.
+Mandatory and suspensory notification regime: The FDI Act introduces a mandatory and suspensory notification regime, inspired by merger control.
 If a transaction meets the following four criteria, all parties must notify it to the Minister for approval:

 Acquirer from outside the Single Market: a “third-country undertaking” ie from outside the EEA and Switzerland, or a person connected with such an undertaking, directly or indirectly:

-• Acquires control of an asset or
+• Acquires control of an asset or an undertaking in the State, or

 • Changes the percentage of shares or voting rights in an undertaking in the State above 25% or 50%